ClickHouse/ClickHouse/docs/en/query_language/select.md

 ### SELECT Clause {#select-select}

-[Expressions](syntax.md#syntax-expressions) specified in the `SELECT` clause are analyzed after the calculations for all the clauses that described above in this text.
-More specifically, expressions above the aggregate functions are analyzed, provided there are aggregate functions.
-The aggregate functions and everything below them are calculated during aggregation (`GROUP BY`).
-These expressions work as if they were applied to separate rows in the result.
+[Expressions](syntax.md#syntax-expressions) specified in the `SELECT` clause are calculated after all the operations in the clauses described above are finished.
+These expressions work as if they apply to separate rows in the result.
+If expressions in the `SELECT` clause contain aggregate functions, then ClickHouse processes aggregate functions and expressions used as their arguments during the [GROUP BY](#select-group-by-clause) aggregation.

 If you want to include all columns in the result, use the asterisk (`*`) symbol.
 For example, `SELECT * FROM ...`.